 In conferring emeritus status on retirement, the University will be:

 - giving formal and public recognition to the important contribution these individuals have

-- maintaining an active linkage with an important and growing segment of the university community
+- maintaining an active linkage with an important and growing segment of the University

 - an up-to-date curriculum vitae, including a complete list of publications (or equivalent

 - supporting recommendations from the Department Head and the Dean (or equivalent

 administrative officer), together with advice received from the Faculty Promotions

 In a case where the Dean (or equivalent administrative officer) does not recommend the granting of emeritus status to an individual who meets the eligibility criteria, the Dean (or equivalent administrative officer) shall advise the Chair, GPC of the reasons in writing.
 All of the documentation assembled for the FPC, as set forth in Section 11.9, shall also be transmitted to the GPC, for an automatic complete review of the case.

 In the interests of University-wide equity, the GPC shall review individually each case which meets the eligibility criteria, and transmit its recommendations to the President, normally when the results of the annual Spring meeting to review increment / promotion recommendations are submitted.